Gaurav-Wankhede/AegisIDE/core/workflow/status.md

 description: Provides comprehensive summary of memory bank status, tasks, progress, and metrics
 ---

-# /status - 7-Schema Status Report
+# /status - Comprehensive System Status Report

+_This workflow is defined canonically under `core/workflow/status.md`.
+IDEs such as Windsurf surface the same workflow via `.windsurf/workflow/status.md`, so path references should be interpreted through that mount when executed inside the IDE._

 ## Purpose
 Provide comprehensive overview of project status by analyzing all 7 essential schemas, tasks, progress, and constitutional compliance with AegisKG integration.